There are three types of Juvenile Expungements:

 - Can only be used for non-violent misdemeanors that went through diversion.

-- The law already prevents the selling of this type of records.
+- The law already prevents the selling of this type of records (unless record is merged).

 Automatic Expungement of Juvenile Records